 - Is easy to understand and follow for an audience with an average to below-average technical background

-- Written guide steps free of verbose and muddled directions
+- Is free of verbose and muddled directions

-- Avoided vague language and outlined the procedure with adequate detail in each of the guide steps
+- Avoids vague language and outlines the procedure with adequate detail in each of the guide steps

-- Correctly identified key tools and components being used in the procedure
+- Correctly identifies key tools and components being used in the procedure

 - Is free of major errors in grammar, punctuation, and spelling

 - Includes a brief summary and a descriptive introduction outlining the procedure being performed

-- Noted the head types and lengths (in mm) of every screw in the guide
+- Notes the head types and lengths (in mm) of every screw in the guide

 - Has an appropriate title

 - Have a completed Details section, including the difficulty, time required, and tools

-- Used colored markup correctly in guide photos, and used appropriately colored bullet points to match them
+- Have correctly colored markup in guide photos and use appropriately colored bullet points to match them

 - Make proper use of the Note, Reminder, and Caution bullets